Dallas Head-On Truck Accident Attorneys

 - Speak to anyone who witnessed the crash and write down their names and phone numbers.

-- Exchange auto insurance information with the truck driver and get the name and contact information of their employer.
+- Exchange auto insurance information with the truck driver and get their employer’s name and contact information.

 - Go to the hospital or urgent care facility for a complete evaluation of your injuries.

-- If your physician refers you for imaging, lab tests, physical therapy, or additional treatment, follow their orders.
+- Follow their orders if your physician refers you for imaging, lab tests, physical therapy, or additional treatment.